-A few examples of the topics tackled in the worksheet include plans of having children, who should stay home and who should work, and etc. Most of the time, the questions are those that couples are afraid to ask because these issues can be very sensitive to discuss.
+A few examples of the topics tackled in the worksheet include plans of having children, who should stay home and who should work, spiritual environment you want to raise the children in, etc. Most of the time, the questions are those that couples are afraid to ask because these issues can be very sensitive to discuss.

 Take the Time to Put Together a Premarital Agreement